AAdewunmi/OnlineLibraryManagementSystem/README.md

 It is an application that consists of three users:

-1. Administrator -> allow user to login, add / delete users, logout.
+1. Administrator -> allow user to login, add / delete / print users, logout.
 2. Librarian -> allow user to login, add / delete / search for books, logout.
 3. Student -> allow user to login, search / reserve books / borrow books, logout.